Home | Live departures | Journey Planner | Train Services | Streetmap | History | Cycling | Links

 Davenport, a residential suburb which lies on the outskirts of the town of Stockport in Greater Manchester, takes its name from its railway station, itself named after the Davenport family which for centuries lived at Bramall Hall.
 When the railway came to the area in the 1850s in the shape of the Stockport, Disley and Whaley Bridge line, there was no settlement here; it was just a remote corner of the Davenport family's estate.
 However, the Davenports had ideas of developing this part of their land as a residential suburb.

-station was built at the point where the Stockport to
+The station was built at the point where the Stockport

-believed by some to be a Roman Road, crossed the railway;
+to Bramhall road, believed by some to be a Roman Road,

-but the following year, 1858 after complaints from the
+following year, 1858 after complaints from the Davenports

-a station had been promised, as small station was built.
+that a station had been promised, as small station was

 including what is now Davenport, much of it to a property

-moved away from the area.
-A few large houses were
+company, and moved away from the area.
+A few large houses

 Comments welcome at firstname.lastname@example.org